-The life and work of Frans Pourbus II
+The life and work of Frans Pourbus (the younger/II)

-Originally the Pourbus family comes from the Dutch province Brabant.
-His father Frans Pourbus (the eldest/I) is sent by his father (portrait painter Pieter Pourbus) to Antwerp to be an apprentice of an important Flemish artistic family, the de Vriendt family.
-Here Frans meets his wife Suzanne de Vriendt, the daughter of sculptor, architect and designer Cornelis Floris.
-They marry and Frans Pourbus II was born in the autumn of 1569.
+The Pourbus family originally came from the Dutch province of Brabant.
+His father, Frans Pourbus (the elder/I), sent portrait painter Pieter Pourbus to Antwerp to be apprenticed to an important Flemish family of artists, the de Vriendt family.
+Here Frans met his wife Suzanne de Vriendt, the daughter of sculptor, architect and designer Cornelis Floris.
+They married and Frans Pourbus II was born in the autumn of 1569.

-When his mother died in 1576 and his father in 1581, grandfather Pieter took his grandson as a 12 year old boy in in his hometown of Bruges.
-He teaches Frans the profession of portrait painter.
-Grandpa is a portraitist in Bruges where he makes portraits of the wealthy citizens.
-When Frans also loses his grandfather at the age of 15, he is still too young to be able to become an independent Master.
-In all probability, Frans is further trained by Francken, one of his father’s colleagues who also worked in Floris Vriendt’s studio.
-The first signed work by Frans is a portrait of Frans Francken.
+When his mother died in 1576 and his father in 1581, Grandpa Pieter took his grandson into his home in Bruges as a 12-year-old boy.
+He teaches Frans the portrait-painting trade.
+Grandpa was a portraitist in Bruges and painted portraits of the wealthy citizens.
+When Frans lost his grandfather at the age of 15, Frans was still too young to become a Master on his own.
+In all likelihood, Frans was further trained by Frans Francken, one of his father's colleagues who also worked in Floris Vriendt's studio.
+The first work signed by Frans was in fact a portrait of Frans Francken.

-Frans Pourbus probably returned to Antwerp, where he draws the attention of the Brussels Court due to his talent as a portraitist of the rich and nobles of Antwerp.
-In 1591, Frans became a Master in Antwerp.
-Frans paints more detailed than his father and grandfather, more human.
-In 1599, Frans was commissioned by Archduke Albrecht and his wife Isabella to make portraits of them, but not in the style that Frans is accustomed to.
-They want the style from Spain, no emotion, rather stiff but with all its splendor.
-The colleagues from Spain had again taken over this style from the Utrecht Anthony Mor.
-As a result of these paintings, Frans became more and more conspicuous and was subsequently asked by various nobles at home and abroad to paint portraits of them as well.
-Frans, for example, ends up in Italy, where the Duke of Mantua asks Frans to immortalise his family.
-Frans also meets Peter Paul Rubens there and in both works the influence of the other becomes visible.
-The work of Frans is made livelier by the elaboration of the richly dressed clothing and jewellery.
+Frans Pourbus probably returned to Antwerp, where Frans attracted the attention of the Brussels Court due to his talent as a portraitist of the rich and noble of Antwerp.
+In 1591, Frans became Master in Antwerp.
+Frans paints in more detail than his father and grandfather, more humanely.
+In 1599, Frans received a commission from Archduke Albrecht and his wife Isabella to paint portraits of them, but not in the style Frans was accustomed to.
+They wanted the style from Spain, no emotion, rather stiff but with all the pomp and circumstance.
+His Spanish colleagues had adopted this style from Anthonie Mor of Utrecht.
+Because of these paintings, Frans became more and more conspicuous and was subsequently asked by various nobles at home and abroad to portray them as well.
+This is how Frans ended up in Italy, where he was asked by the Duke of Mantua to immortalise his family.
+There, Frans also met Peter Paul Rubens and the influence of the other became visible in both their works.
+Frans's work became more lively as a result of the elaborate clothing and jewellery.

-In 1609 Frans was requested by the French queen, Maria de Medici, to paint a portrait of her and her family.
-In the end, Frans became court painter under Louis XIII.
+In 1609, Frans was asked by the French queen, Maria de Medici, to paint a portrait of her and her family.
+Frans eventually became court painter there under Louis XIII.

-Frans fell in love with Elisabeth Francken, daughter of Hieronymus Francken (study friend of Frans Pourbus the elder).
-They never married, but did have a daughter, Elisabeth Pourbus, in 1614.
-Frans dies in Paris on 19 February 1622.
+Frans fell in love with Elisabeth Francken, daughter of Hieronymus Francken (a student friend of Frans Pourbus the elder).
+They never married but had a daughter, Elisabeth Pourbus, in 1614.
+Frans died in Paris on 19 February 1622.

-Frans was an important portraitist in the development of Dutch portraiture during a period that passed from Renaissance to the 17th century Baroque period.
+Frans was an important portraitist in the development of Dutch portraiture in a period that passed from the Renaissance to the 17th century Baroque.

-Would you like a masterpiece by Frans Pourbus on your wall?
+A masterpiece of Frans Pourbus on your wall?

-Do you want one of Frans Pourbus’ masterpieces on your wall?
-Take a look at his paintings and choose your favorite painting in the desired size.
+Do you want one of the masterpieces of Frans Pourbus on your wall?
+Look at his paintings and choose your favourite in the desired size.